BlockchainCommons/www.blockchaincommons.com/projects.md

 **Status:** Feature-complete beta

 Blockchain Commons offers a variety of C-language cryptographic libraries focused largely on wallet design, which can be used in your own projects.
-The current libraries include reference implementations of [BIP39](https://github.com/BlockchainCommons/bc-bip39), [Shamir Secret Sharing](https://github.com/blockchainCommons/bc-shamir/), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), and [Uniform Resources](https://github.com/BlockchainCommons/bc-ur).
+The current libraries include reference implementations of [BIP39](https://github.com/BlockchainCommons/bc-bip39), [Shamir Secret Sharing](https://github.com/blockchainCommons/bc-shamir/), our [Shamir Secret Key Recovery (SSKR)](https://github.com/BlockchainCommons/bc-sskr) specification, and our [Uniform Resources (UR)](https://github.com/BlockchainCommons/bc-ur) specification.
 The usage of these libraries is also demonstrated in [the keytool app](https://github.com/blockchainCommons/keytool-cli) and the [seedtool app](https://github.com/blockchainCommons/seedtool-cli).

 ### Bytewords-CLI